codenamemadison/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

-My biggest challenge was figuring out how to adjust the size of the posters in the collection view so it scaled up properly.
+My biggest challenge was figuring out how to adjust the size of the posters in the collection view so that they scaled up properly.

 ---